curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 			- `CabPartsSetEmissionColor()` to set the color of the emission.
 		- Rotation and translation of cabinet parts:
 			- `CabPartsGetRotation(idx, axis)`: To get the rotation in degrees of the cabinet part.
 Axis must to be X,Y or Z.
-			- `CabPartsSetRotation(idx, axis, angle)` to change the ange of rotation of a cabinet part.
+			- `CabPartsSetRotation(idx, axis, angle)` to change the ange of rotation of a cabinet part counting from the origin.
 			- `CabPartsGetCoordinate(idx, axis)`: to get the position in the [[3D space]].
 Axis must to be X,Y,Z or H. (H is the height from the floor)
 			- `CabPartsSetCoordinate(idx, axis, coord)`: to get the position in the [[3D space]].
 Axis must to be X,Y, Z or H. Coord is the new coordinate value.
 			- `DATA/READ/RESTORE` to add data to your programs.